supercollider/supercollider/README_LINUX.md

 Unfortunately, the Qt installer does not allow you to deselect the multi-gigabyte QtCreator download.

+### Installing Qt on recent Debian derivatives

+Depending on your Debian flavor and version, your distribution's PPA may be stuck in an old version of Qt.
+Try this command to query the Qt version available to you:

+    apt-cache policy qt5-default

+If this displays version 5.7 or later, installing Qt is easy:

+    sudo apt-get install qt5-default qt5-qmake qttools5-dev qttools5-dev-tools qtdeclarative5-dev qtwebengine5-dev

+If you are on Ubuntu 14.04 (Trusty) or 16.04 (Xenial), check the next section.
+Otherwise, you will have to use the official Qt installer.
+Sorry.

-### Installing Qt on Ubuntu
+### Installing Qt on Ubuntu Trusty or Xenial

-If you are on Ubuntu 14.04 (Trusty), 16.04 (Xenial), or 18.04 (Bionic), [Stephan Binner's Launchpad PPAs][Stephan Binner's Launchpad PPAs] allow for simple installation of new Qt versions.
+If you are on Ubuntu 14.04 (Trusty) or 16.04 (Xenial), [Stephan Binner's Launchpad PPAs][Stephan Binner's Launchpad PPAs] allow for simple installation of new Qt versions.

-On Xenial or Bionic:
+On Xenial:

-    sudo apt-add-repository ppa:beineri/opt-qt-5.11.0-`lsb_release -sc`
+    sudo apt-add-repository ppa:beineri/opt-qt-5.11.0-xenial
     sudo apt-get update
-    sudo apt-get install qt511base qt511location qt511declarative qt511tools qt511webchannel qt511xmlpatterns qt511svg
+    sudo apt-get install qt511base qt511location qt511declarative qt511tools qt511webchannel qt511xmlpatterns qt511svg qt511webengine
-    # If using the IDE:
-    sudo apt-get install qt511webengine

-(The `lsb_release -sc` command is there to substitute `xenial` or `bionic`.)

 On Trusty, only Qt 5.10 and below are available:

     sudo apt-add-repository ppa:beineri/opt-qt-5.10.1-trusty
     sudo apt-get update
-    sudo apt-get install qt510base qt510location qt510declarative qt510tools qt510webchannel qt510xmlpatterns qt510svg
+    sudo apt-get install qt510base qt510location qt510declarative qt510tools qt510webchannel qt510xmlpatterns qt510svg qt510webengine
-    # If using the IDE:
-    sudo apt-get install qt510webengine

 [Stephan Binner's Launchpad PPAs]: https://launchpad.net/~beineri